-There remains a high risk of piracy attack and kidnap in the waters of countries outside of Nigeria, especially Cameroon, São Tomé and Príncipe, and Equatorial Guinea.
+There is a high risk of piracy attack and kidnap in the waters of countries outside of Nigeria, especially Cameroon, São Tomé and Príncipe, Equatorial Guinea, and Gabon.
+Several incidents have been reported in these waters in recent months, indicating that the hotspot for piracy in the region has shifted south of Nigeria.
 In recent attacks, pirates have demonstrated their reach outside of the EEZ and out of the reach of Naval forces and commercial security services.
-Vessels should avoid "no-mans-land" areas, such as the waters south of Bioko Island, where security is very thin.
+Vessels should avoid "no-mans-land" areas, such as the waters south of Bioko Island, where security is very thin and there is a lack of commercial assets.